 The resectoscope is inserted into the penis of the patient.
-The tube includes valves and wire loop wherein the scarped tissues are carried into the urinary bladder which is then excreted.
+The tube includes valves and a wire loop wherein the scarped tissues are carried into the urinary bladder which is then excreted.
 Fragments of tissues can be washed away by introducing fluids.
 The procedure can be called a success if the fluid can turn into sanguineous into clear urine output.

 Nursing Process in TURP

-- Assess for signs and symptoms of benign prostatic hypertrophy such as urinary frequency, hesitancy, dribbling and straining during urination.
+- Assess for signs and symptoms of benign prostatic hypertrophy such as urinary frequency, hesitancy, dribbling, and straining during urination.

 - Monitor vital signs and note of any presence of pain and signs of bleeding.

-Possible Nursing Diagnoses:
+Possible Nursing Diagnoses